 When an individual is diagnosed with Alzheimer’s or dementia, their entire support system faces the implications of that complex diagnosis.
-The Rosalynn Carter Institute for Caregivers offers two programs specifically tailored to support dementia caregivers and help them care for their loved one – and care for themselves.
+The Rosalynn Carter Institute for Caregivers develops programs specifically tailored to support dementia caregivers and help them care for their loved one – and care for themselves.

-RCI REACH (Resources Enhancing Alzheimer’s Caregiver Health) provides one-on-one coaching, either in-person through a network of agency partners, or virtually, serving caregivers wherever they live.
-REACH is delivered through 12 sessions over six months and comes with a comprehensive caregiver guide, with caregiver and coach working together to identify areas of challenge and develop sustainable solutions.
+RCI REACH (Resources Enhancing Alzheimer’s Caregiver Health) provides one-on-one coaching, either in-person or virtually, through a network of agency partners.
+RCI REACH is delivered through 12 sessions over six months and comes with a comprehensive caregiver guide, with caregiver and coach working together to identify areas of challenge and develop sustainable solutions.

-Specially trained caregiver coaches work with agencies or individuals interested in implementing this intervention.
+RCI works with agencies interested in implementing this intervention.
 For more information, please reach out to firstname.lastname@example.org.

 Agencies providing RCI REACH to specific service areas are: